The Villa Appetiser: West Brom v Aston Villa 2018

 As it happened, Villa had the perfect blend of attack and defence last Saturday, but now we face an equally difficult test away at the Hawthorns.

 It’s the first meeting between the sides since January 2016.

 After an improvement in recent form, Villa are now looking up at the play-off spots and are currently priced at 9/4 (William Hill) for promotion, the fifth shortest odds of any team.

-In terms of actually winning the league, Villa have returned to favour with their odds now at 7/1, a market that can be backed with this William Hill free bet.
+In terms of actually winning the league, Villa have returned to favour with their odds now at 7/1.

 WBA considering the strength of their finish last season despite their relegation and the fact they have a settled team under Darren Moore, remain a very solid bet for promotion.

 The match between the league’s top two highest scorers will certainly tell us a bit more about both team’s title credentials with the result having an influence on both team’s odds with the bookmakers.

 3rd in the league table with the 4th best home record.

 Last five matches at home: W 2, D 2, L 1